ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 If you are using a custom image for any of your virtual server instances, ensure that the custom image is available in the target region and zone and is accessible by the account and API key that is used to provision the cluster.
 {: tsResolve}

-## Error occurs when applying a change to the workspace
+## Why the error occur when applying a change to the workspace?
 {: #troubleshoot-topic-9}
 {: troubleshoot}
 {: support}